British opposition leader Jeremy Corbyn backs December election | DW | 29.10.2019

 UK opposition leader Jeremy Corbyn says his Labour Party backs an early general election in December.
 He said Labour "will now launch the most ambitious and radical" election campaign.

-UK opposition Labour leader Jeremy Corbyn on Tuesday told his top team of policy advisers the party's condition for supporting a new election had been met and "we will now launch the most ambitious and radical" election campaign.
+UK opposition Labour leader Jeremy Corbyn on Tuesday told his top team of policy advisers that he will back an early general election as the prospect of the UK crashing out of the European Union without a deal has been taken off the table.

 "I have consistently said that we are ready for an election and our support is subject to a no deal Brexit being off the table," he told his so-called shadow cabinet, according to his office.

 "We have now heard from the EU that the extension of Article 50 to 31st January has been confirmed, so for the next three months, our condition of taking no deal off the table has now been met.
-We will now launch the most ambitious and radical campaign for real change our country has ever seen."
+We will now launch the most ambitious and radical campaign for real change our country has ever seen," Corbyn said.

 The government wants an election on December 12.